Kong/docs.konghq.com/app/deck/1.8.x/guides/defaults.md

 ---
 title: Set Up Object Defaults
 ---
-Use object defaults to enforce a set of standard values and help avoid repetition in your configuration.
+Use object defaults to enforce a set of standard values and avoid repetition in your configuration.

-You can set configuration defaults for core {{site.base_gateway}} objects:
+You can set configuration defaults for the following core {{site.base_gateway}} objects:
 - Service
 - Route
 - Upstream